robojones/gulp-webrequire/README.md

 This will allow your script files to be loaded parallely.
 You don't need to worry about the order in which your scripts are executed - If one of your scripts requires another one, `gulp-webrequire` will make sure that the required file is executed first.
+It is also guaranteed that your scripts will be __executed after the "DOMContentLoaded" event__ was emitted.

 ## Setup with gulp